autoplot/documentation/javadoc/org/das2/qstream/StreamTool.md

+# org.das2.qstream.StreamTool

-# org.das2.qstream.StreamToolCode for reading streams.
+Code for reading streams.
 This sends packets to a StreamHandler.

-StreamTool( )
+# StreamTool( )
 Creates a new instance of StreamTool

 ***